purplehazech/puppet-syslogng/README.md

 For the scope of this module I am defining completeness as follows:

-- manage installation of syslog-ng package, done
+- manage installation of syslog-ng package (done)
-- built in support for a lot of logs, done
+- built in support for a lot of logs (done)
-- manage source/destination setup with storeconfigs
+- manage source/destination setup with storeconfigs (syslog destination implemented, needs source and storeconfig setup)
-- good documentation
+- good documentation (wip)

 ### Usage